quezlatch/react-component-library-with-storybook/README.md

 * Dear god!
 The node ecosystem.
 Why does nothing just work?
 * And why does each version of something work differently?
 * `ui-lib` is extracted into it's own file and must be included separately.
 Is maybe a better way?
+* if you're using tailwind at the client use a preset instead of importing css

 ### React